AdrianaCeric/qgis-complete-st-tool/README.md

-# 15-Minute Accessibility Analysis in QGIS to Determine Complete Street ALternative Accessibility
+# QGIS to Determine 15-Minute Accessibility of Complete Street Alternatives

 A step-by-step tutorial for conducting multimodal accessibility analysis on various complete streets alternatives using free QGIS network analysis tools, SQL, and a bit of Python.